 For more information about SHPO requirements, please call 518-237-8643.
 You will be directed to the regional office in the area where the library building is located.

 A: The State Education Department’s Office of Facilities Planning is charged with enforcing the New York State Uniform Fire Prevention and Building Code with respect to buildings, premises, and equipment as they relate to school districts and Boards of Cooperative Educational Services (BOCES).
 If a public library is housed in a building owned or operated by a school district or BOCES and is applying for construction aid for a project costing $10,000 or more, the library must submit plans and specifications to the Office of Facilities Planning for approval before the application will be considered for funding by the State Library.

-NOTE: The designator “school district public library” does not necessarily indicate ownership of a library building by the school district; rather, it refers only to the boundaries of population served by the library.
-OFP approval is required only if the building is OWNED by a school district or BOCES, regardless of the library’s service area.
+Note: The designator "school district public library" does not necessarily indicate ownership of a library building by the school district.
+It refers only to the boundaries of the geographic area served by the chartered library.
+OFP approval is required only if the building is OWNED by a school district or BOCES, regardless of the library's service area.

 For more information about SED Office of Facility Planning requirements, please call 518-474-3906.
 You will be directed to the appropriate Project Manager for the school district in which the library building is located.

 A: The State Environmental Quality Review Act requires certain entities, including state agencies, public benefit corporations and certain libraries, to evaluate the potential environmental consequences of certain activities and to minimize adverse impacts.
 Accordingly, a SEQRA review must be undertaken in connection with projects funded under State Aid for Library Construction.

 All applicants must complete the Short Environmental Assessment Forms (SEAF) as part of the application process.
 A map showing the location of the project must be attached to SEAF Part 1.